 Jackknifing is a common term we have all heard but do not necessarily know its meaning.
 Jackknifing is when the front cab and rear trailer of a semi-truck move out of sync from each other because the driver of the truck is forced to slam on the brakes.

 Instead of the trailer riding safely behind the truck cab, it sways to the side and can eventually make the entire truck lose control.

 When a trailer, particularly a full trailer, moves like this, the driver is unable to keep control.
-Think of a semi and trailer at a near 90 degree angle to each other… the full rig can be in the shape of a “V.” When this happens, there is no controlling the momentum and the truck jackknifes.
+Think of a semi and trailer at a nearly 90-degree angle to each other… the full rig can be in the shape of a “V.” When this happens, there is no controlling the momentum and the truck jackknifes.

 What Causes a Jackknife Truck Accident?

-There are several reasons that can contribute to a truck jackknifing, including:
+There are several reasons that can contribute to truck jackknifing, including:

 - Operating at a high speed – There is a reason for speed limits and that is simply for safety.
 When a big rig is moving too fast, it takes much longer for the truck to slow down than a passenger vehicle.
 The trailer can’t slow down as quickly as the cab and can swing out of control very quickly.